YC/unix2tcp/README.md

 - Application listens over port, unix2tcp listens over unix domain socket and relays data
 - Result: port is not exposed to host

-However, note that this is easily achievable with socat in a Docker container.

-## Architecture Overview
-- Main thread accepts connections from Unix Socket
-- Create new thread for every new connection
-- Use poll to detect readable socket, read data from socket, and write this data to the other socket

 ### Downsides/Issues of this approach
 - Source IPs are not retained
 - Not as clean as ip2unix

 ## Notable projects in this area
-- socat
 - ip2unix